jrkwon/CarND-Behavioral-Cloning-P3/writeup_report.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-I used the ModelCheckpoint function to choose the correct number of epochs, and the EarlyStopping function was used to stop the training after the model stops improving.
-Finally, I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The plot below shows the changes of mean square error loss values of the training and validation set when I didn't use the generator.
+ModelCheckPoint and EarlyStopping were not used as well.
+As the plot indicates, in the fifth epoch the mean square error loss of the training set is lower than the loss of the validation set.
+This indicates overfitting is happening.

 ![alt text][image8]

+After introducting the generator and dropout, the data set that I used to train the convolutional neural network withouth them was not able to train the network.
+So I had to collect more training data in the positions where the vehicle fell over.

+Finally, I used the ModelCheckpoint function to choose the correct number of epochs, and the EarlyStopping function was used to stop the training after the model stops improving.
+When it comes to the learning rate, I used an adam optimizer so that manually training the learning rate was not necessary.

+![alt text][image9]

+The training was stopped early in the case where I used ModelCheckpoint and EarlyStopping since the validation loss was not improved in the later epoch.